flyingmachine/brave-clojure-web/content/do-things.md

 # Do Things

+It's time to to learn how to actually *do things* with Clojure!
 Hot damn!
-Your environment is all set up and you are ready to learn how to actually *do things* with Clojure!

 While you've undoubtedly heard of Clojure's awesome concurrency support and other stupendous features, Clojure's most salient